dtysky/MoeNotes/doc/en/QuickStart.md

 1. Mode select: normal, writing and view
 2. Theme select: switch themes
+3. Export：export to pdf or html file
-3. Refresh: reload the application
+4. Refresh: reload the application
-4. About: some info about this app
+5. About: some info about this app

 ### 7. Context menu